mmcknett/task-list/README.md

 In this wave we will extend the interactivity with users, allowing them to edit existing tasks.

-1. Complete tests by uncommenting and filling in the contents of the Wave 3 tests for the `edit` and `update` actions.
 1. Edit a task
     - update each task's show page to include an edit link
       - this will give the user a new page with a **form** that is pre-populated with the data about that task
       - the site should take the user back to the task's show page after the task is updated

-1. **Optional**
+1. **Optionals**
+  - Complete tests by uncommenting and filling in the contents of the Wave 3 tests for the `edit` and `update` actions.
   - DRY up your code by reusing the view code from the `new` functionality
     - Hint: Rendering _partials_ in Rails

 ## Wave 4

 In this wave, we will add the ability to delete tasks.
 We will also add the ability for a user to mark a task complete.
 Note: Marking a task complete will require going above and beyond the examples provided in lecture.
-You will also need to write controller tests for the delete and mark complete actions.

 1. Delete a task
     On the task list, add a button or link for each task that will, once clicked: